32.40000

 Do you wear scrubs as a private GP when seeing patients?

-Reasons to wear scrubs
+Reasons to Wear Scrubs

-What do the CQC say?
+What Do the CQC Say?

 “In my practice, our private GPs wear scrubs when they are with a patient.
 I think it looks professional and ensures we are adhering to a high standard of infection control.
 It also removes the likelihood that our doctors' own clothes will become damaged by any substances.”